flatironinstitute/finufft/docs/trouble.rst

 - If you request a tolerance that FINUFFT knows it cannot achieve, it will return ``ier=1`` after performing transforms as accurately as it can.
 However, the status ``ier=0`` does not imply that the requested accuracy *was* achieved, merely that parameters were chosen to give this estimated accuracy, if possible.
 As our SISC paper shows, for typical situations, relative $\ell_2$ errors match the requested tolerances over a wide range.
   Users should always check *convergence* (by, for instance, varying ``tol`` and measuring any changes in their results); this is generally true in scientific computing.

+- On the above topic, strangely, in single-precision, requesting tolerance of $10^{-7}$ or $10^{-6}$ can give slightly *worse* accuracy than $10^{-5}$ or $10^{-4}$.
+We are looking into this.
+It is usually best to request at least 2--3 digits above the respective machine precision, for either single or double precision.

-- The type 1 and type 2 transforms are adjoints but **not inverses of each other** (unlike in the plain FFT case, where, up to a constant $N$, the adjoint is the inverse).
+- The type 1 and type 2 transforms are adjoints but **not inverses of each other** (unlike in the plain FFT case, where, up to a constant factor $N$, the adjoint is the inverse).
 Therefore, if you are not getting the expected answers, please check that you have not made this assumption.
 In the :ref:`tutorials <tut>` we will add examples showing how to invert the NUFFT; also see `NFFT3 inverse transforms <https://www-user.tu-chemnitz.de/~potts/nfft/infft.php>`_.

 Speed issues and advice